 Spiros Dimolitsas, Georgetown’s senior vice president for research and chief technology officer, holds eight patents in the field of data and encrypted mobile communications, while Ophir Frieder, professor and computer science chair in Georgetown College, holds 37 patents in a variety of areas.

-The Georgetown researchers are two of 143 innovators and inventors who will be honored with the award on March 7, 2014, at the U.S. Patent and Trademark headquarters in Alexandria, Va.
+The Georgetown researchers are two of 143 innovators and inventors who will be honored as Fellows of the National Academy of Inventors on March 7, 2014, at the U.S. Patent and Trademark headquarters in Alexandria, Va.

 “Ophir and I are delighted to be selected for this honor and humbled to be in the company of the other elected Fellows,” Dimolitsas says.
 “This award, in our case, recognizes innovation in engineering, and given the national focus on STEM education, this recognition enhances Georgetown University's increased emphasis on science.”